MayadaAhmed1/ZeroCodeTrial/README.md

-# ZeroCodeTrial
+# ZerocodeTrial

 # Project Name
-This is a trial project for testing (API /Load / DB) using ZeroCode framework
+This is a trial project for testing (API /Load / DB) using Zerocode framework

-# ZeroCode framework:
+# Zerocode framework:
 Zerocode is a modern lightweight, simple and extensible open-source framework for writing test intentions in simple JSON or YAML format that facilitates both declarative configuration and automation.

-ZeroCode framework is written in Java and support Integration test level.
+Zerocode framework is written in Java and support Integration test level.

-# ZeroCode framework Github link:
+# Zerocode framework Github link:
 https://github.com/authorjapps/zerocode

 # Main test scenarios covered in the repo: